upunaprosk/upunaprosk.github.io/_pages/teaching.md

 **Master’s Research Projects**

-- **Research Initiation (course)**: *Toxic vs Hate Speech in NLP: An Analysis of Translations*
+- **Research Initiation (course)**: *Toxic vs Hate Speech in NLP*
   (2023, Master Informatique 1, University of Lyon 2)

 - **Angelo Lamure-Fontanini** (2024, University of Lyon 2)
-  Weekly supervision.
-Research focused on benchmarking hate speech models.
+  Research on biased outcomes of LoRA and QLoRA.
   *(Apr 2024 – Jul 2024)*

 - **Luc Brun** (2023, University of Lyon 2)
   Research on the evaluation of quantized large language models.
-Paper accepted at NAACL 2024.
   *(Sep 2023 – Jan 2024)*

 **Undergraduate Research Projects**

-- **Research Initiation (course)**: *Through Stereotypes: An Analysis of Machine Translations*
+- **Research Initiation (course)**: *Stereotypes and Bias in Machine Translation from English to French*
   (2023, Master Informatique 1, University of Lyon 2)

-- **Detecting Grammatical L1-Influenced Errors in English Essays**
-  Supervised research by Daria Kharlamova on L1-Influenced Errors in English Essays.
-(2022, BSc in Fundamental and Computational Linguistics, HSE).
-  Won Best Poster Award in HSE's Applied Linguistics Program.
+- **Daria Kharlamova** (2022, Higher School of Economics) Research work on detection of grammatical L1-influenced errors in english essays.